-6 Name of the lot: SANTA FE DEL MONTE
+16 Name of the lot: SANTA FE DEL MONTE

 Title number: 154139

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 15.3541 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From January 26, 1971 through January 25, 2021.
-CMDC file December 18, 2020 the application under entry num 20200900135055, in order to extend the life of this concession another 50 years, under the Mexican Mining Law and its Regulations Under the Mexican Mining Law and its Regulations, the DGM has business days to process the extension application or prevent the sat should the DGM does not provide any communication or prevent the should the DGM does not provide any communication or prevention the application the extension would be deemed granted and CMDC be entitled to request the issuance and registration of the new mir certificate.
-Due to covid19 restrictions and the lagging on the application and procedures at the DGM, we anticipate that the issuance of the r mining certificate could take a couple of months but based on the dat the application, the documents attached therein, and the informal provided by CMDC, we are of the opinion that this concession should extended for an additional period of 50 years.
+CMDC file of December 18, 2020 the application under entry numb 20200900135055, in order to extend the life of this concession f another 50 years, under the Mexican Mining Law and its Regulations.
+Under the Mexican Mining Law and its Regulations, the DGM has 7 business days to process the extension application or prevent the sam should the DGM does not provide any communication or prevention of the application the extension would be deemed granted and CMDC we be entitled to request the issuance and registration of the new mining certificate.
+Due to covid19 restrictions and the lagging on the application and procedures at the DGM, we anticipate that the issuance of the new mining certificate could take a couple of months but based on the date the application, the documents attached therein, and the information provided by CMDC, we are of the opinion that this concession should the extended for an additional period of 50 years.

 Registration data of the concession at RPM: Book: Volume: Page: Mining Concessions 193 49

 Mining duties (surface taxes): Number: 193 Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession. t Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports. s, There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 17 Name of the lot: SAN JUAN

 Title number: 165791

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 37.3586 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From December 11, 1979 through December 10, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 218

 Page: 174

 Number: 691

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
-Regarding the information provided by CMDC, DGM has not issued an official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2. mt Based on the information provided by CMDC, we are of the opinion that as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3. registered or in process to be registered at RPM.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2.
+Based on the information provided by CMDC, we are of the opinion that as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.
+There are no liens, encumbrances, burdens or contracts in effect registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):